 12. How Will You Handle Finances If One Person Makes More Money than the Other?

 I think it’s absolutely necessary to talk about what you’ll do if one person makes more money than the other.
-In my house, the answer to this question is that we share all money equally.
+This is one of those money question for couples that should NOT be passed over.
+In my house, the answer to the above question is that we share all money equally.

 I generally think that’s the healthiest way to do things, but perhaps your situation is different than mine, or maybe your partner feels differently.